reevee-codes/java-backend-interview-notes/README.md

 - <h3>MISCELLANEOUS</h3>
 - MKE - Mirantis Kubernetes Engine - UI to manage and monitor your Kubernetes and/or Swarm cluster instances
 - Docker Swarm: container orchestration tool, manage multiple containers deployed across multiple host machines
+- @UtilityClass - (annotation from Lombok) class becomes final (cannot inherit), constructor becomes private and throws exception (cannot create object), all methods and fields become static (even if you do not add static manually).